robinson-group/robinson-group.github.io/content/group_members/will_robinson.md

 kinetic models to unify and rationalise these data.
 We made some quite unique data sets, but we'll see how our conclusions on the mechanism fare...

-I spent another postdoctoral year in Erwin's group in which we developed some need semi-artificial photosynthetic devices which out-performed natural photosynthesis in a few key ways.
+I spent another postdoctoral year in Erwin's group in which we developed semi-artificial photosynthetic devices which out-performed natural photosynthesis in a few key ways.
 In short, they could absorb more wavelengths of light, and transfer electrons from water to protons or CO{{< sub 2 >}} more efficiently than natural systems.
 So, artificial photosynthesis: done?
 Not